Amplify

-AWS Amplify is a JavaScript-based development framework that comprises libraries, UI components, and a standard CLI interface to build and deploy Web and Mobile applications.
-Amplify allows developers to build, deploy, and host static websites, single-page applications, and full-stack serverless web applications.
-Amplify is an abstraction over some popular AWS Services like DyanmoDB, Cognito, AppSync, Lambda, S3, and more.
+AWS Amplify is a JavaScript-based development framework with libraries, UI components, and a standard CLI interface for building and deploying web and mobile applications.
+With Amplify, developers can build and host static websites, single-page applications, and full-stack serverless web applications using an abstraction layer over popular AWS services like DynamoDB, Cognito, AppSync, Lambda, S3, and more.

 Installation